 - Incorrect: MSG is high in sodium.

-MSG contains only one-third the amount of sodium as table salt.
-MSG contains about 12% sodium while table salt contains 39% sodium.
+MSG contains two-thirds less sodium than table salt.
+MSG contains about 12% sodium while table salt contains 39% sodium (per the USDA nutrient database).
 Moreover, MSG represents a minor contribution to the overall sodium level of a typical diet.
 Considering all sources of dietary sodium (natural sodium content of foods, table salt, sodium-containing ingredients in processed foods, drinking water and pharmaceuticals), typical use of MSG contributes about 1 to 2 percent of the total sodium contained in the average daily American diet.

 - Incorrect: A grain of salt is a lot of sodium.